Inside: Advice you need for being a single mom

 We know that life is stressful and some days are even more stressful than others.
 Because single moms have less of a safety net than two-income households, it is probably fair to say you are dealing with more financial stress than you were when you were married.
 (Many of us are not dealing with more stress as single moms, it is just a different stress.
 Anyway, I think we can agree we have our fair share of stress.)

 Exercise is one of the best things you can do to improve your mood and reduce anxiety.
 Go for a walk or a bike ride.
 Join a gym or take an exercise class if that is in your budget.
-There are many yoga videos on Amazon Prime, and for free options, you can borrow exercise DVDs from the library or explore YouTube.
+There are many yoga and other exercise videos on Amazon Prime, and for free options, you can borrow exercise DVDs from the library or explore YouTube.
 You don’t need expensive gear either.
 You can do a lot with a couple of hand weights or by using your body weight for resistance.

 3. Strengthen Your Support System